IBM-Blockchain/ansible-collection/CONTRIBUTING.md

 ### Ansible modules

-Ansible modules, such as `ibm.blockchain_platform.peer`, are provided as Python modules under `plugins/modules`.
+Ansible modules, such as `hyperledger.fabric-ansible-collection.peer`, are provided as Python modules under `plugins/modules`.

 Each Ansible module has a `main()` function that is called by Ansible.
 At the start of each `main()` function, the arguments for the module are defined in a `argument_spec`, and then passed into Ansible by creating a `BlockchainModule` object, which is an instance of `AnsibleModule`.